 The Huntington Beach State Park has three miles of beautiful beaches ideal for relaxing, ocean viewing, swimming, running, fishing, and more.
 Plan to spend a day and hit one of the three trails for a scenic hike.
 The longest is the Sandpiper Pond Nature Trail that winds through the park for two miles and includes views of the beach and ocean.

-This state park spans about 2,500 acres in Murrells Inlet and is home to the annual Atalya Festival held annually for the last 40 years.
+This state park spans about 2,500 acres in Murrells Inlet and is home to the annual Atalya Festival held for the last 40 years.
 The arts festival features artists of all types, crafts, food, and local musicians.
 Camping also is available in the park.

 Garden City Beach